anjackson/anjackson.github.io/content/blog/2004-04-22-more-jam-than-man.md

   - "/node/544/"
 date: '2004-04-22'
 ---
-{% include _image.html nid="543" align="right" hspace="10" vspace="5" width="" %}Milford Sound, with clear blue skies.
+{{< include-image nid="543" align="right" hspace="10" vspace="5" width="" >}}
+Milford Sound, with clear blue skies.
 I am clearly too lucky by half.
 It was just _so beautiful_ - awe inspiring.
 Long day, but very very very much worth it.

 Dunedin tommorrow - allegedly the Edinburgh of the southern hemisphere.
 As long as there are no _{explicit hyperbole}_ bagpipers there, I'll be happy.  ;)